May AJ Page-Never Forgotten

 I also used both dark brown and white paint to make the splatters over these.
 I also used the TE mini slimline stitched and scallop die cuts for these cards and then layered them over top of a Toffee mini slimline card base.
 I’ve also added a few TE white rhinestones for a bit of sparkle too.

 I also think that these would make great greeting card gift sets as well!
-So then it’s just a matter of which ones to keep and which ones to give away as a gift!?🤔
+So, then it’s just a matter of which ones to keep and which ones to give away as a gift!?🤔

 Hope you’ve enjoyed my mass production post today or have been inspired in some way.
 Thank you so much for taking the time to drop in and say hi as I enjoy hearing from you!